andretietz/retroauth/retroauth-android/README.md

 private void someLoginMethod() {
      String user;
      String token;
+     ...
-     ... // do login work here and make sure, that you provide at least a user and a token String
+     // do login work here and make sure, that you provide at least a user and a token String ...
-     // the Token type is the one you defined in Step 1 Account account = createOrGetAccount(user);
+     Account account = createOrGetAccount(user);
      storeToken(account, "<your-TOKEN-string-defined-in-step-1>", token);
      // or optional